vormkracht10/kvk-api/README.md

 composer require vormkracht10/kvk-api
 ```

+## Upgrade guide

+See the [upgrade guide](docs/upgrade.md) for more information on what has changed recently.

 ## Usage

 > Note: if you don't have an API key yet, get yours at the [developer portal](https://developers.kvk.nl/) of the Chamber of Commerce